 Published: 04 Jan 2022 • 0:01

-Ryanair flight is forced to make a dramatic emergency landing in France after a fire reported on board
+Ryanair flight's emergency landing in France after reported fire on board.

 Ryanair flight FR4052 was forced to make a dramatic and quick emergency landing in France this evening, after a fire was reported to have broken out on board.
 The aircraft had taken off from Manchester airport, destined for Faro in Portugal, where it was due to arrive at 9.30pm.